Setting a budget for a kitchen remodel

 - Habitat for Humanity ReStore frequently has donated surplus materials that can be purchased at discounted prices.

-be a good resource for local deals.
+- Many websites also can be a good resource for local deals.

 Labor costs: Do some of the work yourself.
 For example, your contractor can do the drywall, cabinet and countertop installations; you can do the painting, cabinet finishing, hardware installation and some site prep and cleanup.
 However, be careful not to take on more than you can handle.
 Errors due to inexperience can be very costly.